HyperSphereStudio/JdotNET/README.md

 # JdotNET

 JdotNET is an API designed to go between .NET and the Julia Language.
 It utilizes C Intefaces of both languages to allow super efficient transfers between languages (type conversion overhead is expected in using nonspecialized (Any types for instance) functions).
+I removed the API that allowed Julia launch & interact with .NET.
+It was hard to maintain and I don't think it was used much compared to the other way around.
+I may add it back in the future.

 ## Static Library Generator